-Visiting Kauai: 5 Tips to Save on Food
+5 Budget Tips to Save on Food in Kauai

 When you think of a Hawaii vacation, do you immediately see dollar signs?
 Since it's the northernmost of the major islands (and therefore more remote), Kauai, in particular, can empty wallets pretty quickly.
 Just like anywhere else, though, exercising control over what you spend makes a huge difference.

 I intended to write a post full of tips for how to cut costs on Kauai, but as I started making a list, I realized that most of the advice related to food.
 After all, some of the best ways to enjoy the island don’t cost a thing, thanks to no entrance fees at state parks here.
 Eating, on the other hand, can be pricey.
-If you want to allocate more funds to experiences (like an awesome helicopter tour), or just find a way to stretch your budget far enough to reach this gem of a destination, then check out these tips on how to eat for less on Kauai.
+If you want to allocate more funds to experiences (like a helicopter ride or Na Pali coast boat tour), or just find a way to stretch your budget far enough to reach this gem of a destination, then check out these tips on how to eat for less on Kauai.

 Bring food from home